International Council of Christians and Jews: Location

-The international headquarters of the ICCJ are located in Heppenheim (Germany), in the house where the Jewish philosopher Martin Buber lived until Nazi persecution forced him to flee Germany.
+The international headquarters of the ICCJ is located in Heppenheim (Germany), specifically within the house where the Jewish philosopher Martin Buber lived until Nazi persecution forced him to flee Germany.

 The 10 Points of Seelisberg

 In 1947 the ICCJ published a document after the Seelisberg Conference, giving 10 points in recommendation.

 Recent activities

 In 1993 ICCJ published "Jews and Christians in Search of a Common Religious Basis for Contributing Towards a Better World."
 This document "contains both separate Jewish perspectives and Christian perspectives concerning mutual communication and cooperation as well as a joint view of a common religious basis for Jews and Christians to work together for a better world..."

 The ICCJ runs a website, Jewish-Christian Relations, "which is devoted to fostering mutual respect and understanding between Christians and Jews around the world."

 In more recent years the ICCJ and its members increasingly engaged in the Abrahamic dialogue: the encounter between Jews, Christians and Muslims.